void

 Background

-Na Zavadilce has not been possible to identify with certainty.
-Any hospoda carrying this name doesn't seem to have existed in Libeň, but in Karlín there was a restaurant with this name.
-The location, Královská třída 91, isn't that far from Libeň, so it might be this one Švejk had in mind.
+Na Zavadilce it has not been possible to identify with certainty.
+Any hospoda bearing this name does not seem to have existed in Libeň, but in Karlín there was a restaurant with this name.
+The location, Královská třída 91, is not that far from Libeň, so it might be this one Švejk had in mind.

 Quote(s) from the novel